 Adult Life Skills, directed and written by Rachel Tunnard.
 (U.K.) – World Premiere, Narrative.
 Anna (Jodie Whittaker) is stuck: she’s approaching 30, living in her mother’s shed, and spending her time making movies with her thumbs.
 Her mom wants her to move out; she just wants to be left alone.
 Adult Life Skills is an off-beat comedy about a woman who's lost, finding herself.
 With Jodie Whittaker, Brett Goldstein, Lorraine Ashbourne, Alice Lowe, Edward Hogg, Eileen Davies, Rachael Deering, Ozzy Myers

 After Spring, directed by Ellen Martinez and Steph Ching.
 (USA) – World Premiere, Documentary.
 Close to 80,000 Syrian refugees live in the Zaatari Refugee Camp in Jordan.
 After Spring immerses us in the rhythms of the camp, the role of the aid workers, and the daily lives of two families as they contemplate an uncertain future.
-Executive produced by Jon Stewart, this is a fascinating journey through the camp’s physical and human landscapes.
-In Arabic, English, Korean with subtitles.
+Executive-produced by Jon Stewart, this is a fascinating journey through the camp’s physical and human landscapes.
+In Arabic, English, and Korean with subtitles.

 As I Open My Eyes (À peine j'ouvre les yeux), directed by Leyla Bouzid, written by Leyla Bouzid and Marie-Sophie Chambon.
 (France, Tunisia, Belgium, United Arab Emirates) – US Premiere, Narrative.
-As I Open My Eyes depicts the clash between culture and family as seen through the eyes of a young Tunisian woman balancing the traditional expectations of her family with her creative life as the singer in a politically charged rock band.
+As I Open My Eyes depicts the clash between culture and family as seen through the eyes of a young Tunisian woman balancing the traditional expectations of her family with her creative life as a singer in a politically charged rock band.
 Director Leyla Bouzid’s musical feature debut offers a nuanced portrait of the individual implications of the incipient Arab Spring.
 With Baya Medhaffer, Ghalia Benali, Montassar Ayari, Aymen Omrani, Lassaad Jamoussi, Deena Abdelwahed, Youssef Soltana, Marwen Soltana.
 In Arabic with subtitles.
 Presented in association with Venice Days.

 Between Us, directed and written by Rafael Palacio Illingworth.
 (USA) – World Premiere, Narrative.
 Longtime couple Henry (Ben Feldman) and Dianne (Olivia Thirlby) are afraid that if they finally tie the knot it would mean the end of their days as free-spirited urbanites.
 But a whirlwind night apart involving temptations from a duo of strangers (Analeigh Tipton and Adam Goldberg) will either make them realize why they are together in the first place or finally drive them apart forever.
 With Scott Haze, Peter Bogdanovich, Lesley Ann Warren

-Califórnia, directed by Marina Person, written by Marina Person, Mariana Veríssimo, and Francisco Guarnieri.
+Califórnia, directed by Marina Person, pas written by Marina Person, Mariana Veríssimo, and Francisco Guarnieri.
 (Brazil) – North American Premiere, Narrative.
 Nostalgic, sweet, and at moments poignantly funny, Califórnia is a coming-of-age tale about a high school student, Estela, growing up in São Paulo in the 1980s.
 Estela is doing all she can to get to California to visit her glamorous and cultured uncle.
 While focused on keeping her grades up, her life is complicated by romance, sex, and social pressures.
 With Clara Gallo, Caio Blat, and Caio Horowicz.
 In Portuguese with subtitles.

 The Charro of Toluquilla (El Charro De Toluquilla), directed and written by Jose Villalobos Romero.
 (Mexico) – International Premiere, Documentary.
-Jaime García appears to be the quintessentially machismo mariachi singer, yet beneath his magnetic confidence lies a man struggling to maintain a relationship with his estranged family while living as an HIV-positive man.
+Jaime García appears to be the quintessential machismo mariachi singer, yet beneath his magnetic confidence lies a man struggling to maintain a relationship with his estranged family while living as an HIV-positive man.
 In Jose Villalobos Romero’s remarkable cinematic debut, he utilizes vivid tableaus and stylized perspective to paint a beautifully unique and emotional portrait of a man divided.
 With Analia Garcia Hernandez, Rocio Hernandez, La Paloma, Andrea Dominguez, Ventura Garcia.
 In Spanish with subtitles.